books

 -Chapter X. Toys For The Kiddies

-If there is as much pleasure in giving as there is in receiving you can get twice as much pleasure out of making toys with your own hands and giving them to your little brothers and sisters - if you ...
+If there is as much pleasure in giving as there is in receiving you can get twice as much pleasure out of making toys with your own hands and giving them to ...

 -How to Make a Policeman's Puzzle